Regenerative Medicine for Laryngeal Cancer Treatment

 What are the challenges of rebuilding the larynx?

-Thanks to regenerative medicine this artificially created ‘natural’ organ can be used to replace the section of the missing larynx.
+Thanks to regenerative medicine, this artificially created "natural" organ can be used to replace the section of the missing larynx.

-_The following video fully details the wonders of this process: __ Credit: Youtube, MayoClinic_
+The following video from the Mayo Clinic fully details the process:

 When will this treatment be fully available?